SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 HDF5 library itself can figure out which file is needed when manipulating the snapshot.

+On Lustre filesystems [#f4]_ it is important to properly stripe files to achieve a good writing speed.
+If the parameter ``lustre_OST_count`` is set to the number of OSTs present on the system, then SWIFT will set the `stripe count` of each distributed file to `1` and set each file's `stripe index` to the MPI rank generating it modulo the OST count.
+If the parameter is not set then the files will be created with the default system policy (or whatever was set for the directory where the files are written).
+This parameter has no effect on non-Lustre file systems and no effect if distributed snapshots are not used.

+* The number of Lustre OSTs to distribute the single-striped distributed snapshot files over: ``lustre_OST_count`` (default: ``0``)

 Users can optionally ask to randomly sub-sample the particles in the snapshots.
 This is specified for each particle type individually: